-Figure 20.
-Comparison of estimated biomass (upper panel) and recruitment time series (lower panel) for AAF short models with and without female M estimated.
+Figure 15.
+Comparison of estimated spawning biomass (upper panel) and recruitment time series (lower panel) over sequential changes from the 2024 to preliminary 2025 AAF short models.

 Convergence criteria

 Standard tools for monitoring convergence criteria include assessing the maximum gradient component, sensitivity to alternative phasing and initial values, use of overdispersed starting points or 'jitter analyses', as well as likelihood profiles, and Bayesian integration.